Azure/AKS-Performance-and-Scale/Perf-Benchmarks/AKS-Perf-Benchmarks.md

 * Node Image: Latest GA
 * Cluster Tier: Standard Tier Uptime SLA
 * Scale: 3 to 4 nodes
+* Latency is defined as the duration from scale requested to operation completed

 ### June 2024